-This is topic where the applicant could claim their answer was used as a basis to discriminate against their application.
+This is a topic where the applicant could claim their answer was used as a basis to discriminate against their application.
 Do not ask prospective tenants what country they are from on the application or in casual conversation.
 Even something as simple as, “That’s a great accent, what country are you from?“, could open the door for a discrimination claim.

 “We have a few churches in the neighborhood.”
 This simple statement could open the door for a discrimination claim because it could create the perception you only rent to Christians.
 Like the other topics on this list, religion is one that cannot be brought up during the rental application process.

 Finally, avoid any questions about children and the applicant’s family unit in general.
 This is another one that can come up easily in casual conversation, especially if the applicant is asking about local amenities such as schools or parks.
-While it is violation to ask if about the family unit, it is not illegal to ask “How many occupants do you plan on housing?”
+While it is a violation to ask about the family unit, it is not illegal to ask “How many occupants do you plan on housing?”

-Now that we covered 4 topics you never discuss with prospective tenants, checkout these 5 Great Questions to Ask Every Prospective Tenant.
+Now that we covered 4 topics you never discuss with prospective tenants, check out these 5 Great Questions to Ask Every Prospective Tenant.

 Want even more of the latest property management news?